netdata/netdata/docs/cloud/visualize/dashboards.md

 To resize any card on a dashboard, click on the bottom-right corner and drag to the card's new size.
 Other cards re-sort to the grid system automatically.

-## Jump to single-node dashboards
+## Go to chart

-Quickly jump to any node's dashboard by clicking the 3-dot icon in the corner of any card to open a menu.
+Quickly jump to the location of the chart in either the Overview tab or if the card refers to a single node, its single node dashboard by clicking the 3-dot icon in the corner of any card to open a menu.
 Hit the **Go to Chart** item.

 You'll land directly on that chart of interest, but you can now scroll up and down to correlate your findings with other charts.
-Of course, you can continue to zoom, highlight, and pan through time just as you're used to with Agent dashboards.
+Of course, you can continue to zoom, highlight, and pan through time just as you're used to with Netdata Charts.

 ## Managing your dashboard